udda/multiload-ng/README.md

 ### Tooltips not showing reliably
 This happens often on GTK+3 builds.
 Due to changes in the way tooltips are handled in GTK+3, sometimes they might show with big delay, or not show at all.
-Sometimes they can show, but they aren't updated with graph redraws.
+Sometimes they do show up, but without being updated with every graph redraw, as they should.

 Basically, being on GTK+ side, there is not much that can be done from Multiload-ng.
 Some users "*solved*" it by raising update interval of the graphs above